Windows 10 RDP clipboard not working

 Step 2.
 In the Remote Desktop Connection dialog box, click Show Options.

 Rdpclip.exe is the task that decides whether the clipboard function is processing well between two computers.
-So when there is something wrong with it, you could restart the task on your host computer to see if this method works out.
+So when RDPClip not working, you could restart the task on your host computer to see if this method works out.

 Step 1.
-Press Ctrl + Shift + Esc to invoke Task Manager window.
+Press Ctrl + Shift + Esc to invoke the Task Manager window.

 Step 2.
 Go into the Details tab and find the task named “rdpclip.exe”.

 Step 3.
 Right-click “rdpclip.exe” task and then click “End task”.